yandexdataschool/IDAO-2019-muon-id/README.md

 `make all` to build and the `baseline` binary will be accepting data as `.csv` (not gzipped) at the standard input and writing predictions to the standard output.
-Run `make compute_features` to build an utility binary that preprocesses data and writes outputs the computed features.
+Run `make compute_features` to build an utility binary that preprocesses data and outputs the computed features.

 `scoring.py` contains an implementation of the quality metric